 Row 50: Color D

 Row 64-66: Color B

 Fasten off and weave in loose ends.
 Block if needed.

-I hope you enjoyed making the Blush Bobble Shawl!
-Be sure to tag me on Instagram (@stitchberryblog) with your shawl, I would love to see it!
+I hope you enjoy this bobble shawl crochet pattern!
+Be sure to tag me on Instagram (@stitchberryblog) with your Blush Bobble shawl, I would love to see it!

 This post contains affiliate links.
 These links help me to give my audience free patterns.
 Thank you for your support!